Overview of Michigan Taxes

 Genesee County

-A typical homeowner in Genesee County pays $2,259annually in taxes.
+A typical homeowner in Genesee County pays $2,323 annually in taxes.
 That ranks fairly high among the state’s 83 counties, but lower than most other highly populated counties.
-Genesee County’s largest city is Flint.
-Mill rates in Flint Township range between 38.22 and 39.93.
+The effective property tax rate in Genesee County is 1.47%.

 Washtenaw County

-On average Washtenaw County has some of the highest home values in the state of Michigan.
+Washtenaw County has some of the highest home values in the state of Michigan.
 That is part of the reason property taxes in the county are so high.
-The median annual tax payment in Washtenaw County is $5,111, which ranks first in the state of Michigan.
+The median annual tax payment in Washtenaw County is $5,255, which ranks first in the state of Michigan.

 Ingham County

-Ingham County contains most of the state capital (Lansing) and has one of the highest property tax rates in the state of Michigan.
-The average effective rate, including all parts of the county, is 2.26%.
+Ingham County contains most of the state capital (Lansing) and the highest effective property tax rate in the state of Michigan (1.93%).
 This is over twice the national average.
-In Lansing, the mill rate is 49.24.

 Ottawa County

 Situated on the eastern shores of Lake Michigan directly across the water from Milwaukee, Wisconsin, Ottawa County has property tax rates below the state average of 1.32%.
-Though the county’s average effective tax rate is 1.37%.
-The taxes on a home worth $150,000 would be $2,055 annually at that rate.
+Though the county’s effective tax rate is 1.09%.
+The median home value in Ottawa County is $269,200, meaning the median property tax bill is $2,936.

 Kalamazoo County

-This western Michigan County has an effective property tax rate (1.80%) that ranks among the highest in Michigan.
-In the city of Kalamazoo, the tax rate on principal residences is anywhere from 48.13 to 50.33 mills.
-Homes in Kalamazoo County have a median value of $168,500.
+This county in western Michigan has an effective property tax rate (1.52%) that ranks among the highest in Michigan.
+Homes in Kalamazoo County have a median value of $209,700, while the typical homeowner pays around $3,185 in annual property taxes.

 Saginaw County